 My philosophy for blogging is that the blog serves the writer first.
 But I know from experience that it also helps to read other people's stories, and I'm humbly grateful for everyone who reads and comments.
 While our stories are always different, I believe that people are not so different and it is only by the sleight of hand of fate that each of us lives one one story and not in another.
 I hope that sometimes you find something here that is helpful, that you can relate to, or that brightens your day, in among my rambling.

 About the word torthúil: it means "fertile" or "fruitful" in Irish Gaelic.
 From the beginning I hoped this blog would evolve beyond the themes of infertility.
 In addition, I have always thought of myself as creative, inventive, fruitful and dammit, fertile so I do not like to label myself infertile.
 It goes against my self-perception to see myself as a barren desert.
 On some level, I've always rejected the identity of infertile, even while attempting to embrace a physical condition/disability that is mostly outside of my control.

 Sometimes people ask me how you pronounce torthúil.
-I have no idea, because I don't speak Irish.
-But if any Irish speakers come across this blog, I would love to know.
-In the meantime, you can pronounce it any way you want or just call me Turtle.
+I don’t speak Irish, but something “tar-hool”, according to the internet (there are different dialects; that’s the only one I can remotely describe.
+Or just call me Turtle.
 Sometimes I also go by the screen name Síochána Arandomhan, which is another Irish phrase.
 It means "peace to the world."
 My real name also means Peace, but in a different language.

 Please do leave a comment if you want and tell me that you are reading and why!
 Also, if you blog and I haven't added you to the Archipelago (what I call my blogroll) feel free to ask.
 I love to follow people's stories, whatever is going on in their lives!
 Reading and commenting on others is just as important as writing my own story.
 The housework can (almost) always wait. ;-)